 Learn more about opportunities available to those with a TESOL credential at TESOL International Association.

-Required Courses – there are 6 required courses.
-Courses meet with for-credit sections over a traditional 15 week, 3 credit format.
+Required Courses – There are 6 required courses.
+Courses meet with for-credit sections over a traditional 15 week format.

-Course Sequencing – there are recommended guidelines for course sequencing.
+Course Sequencing – Below is the recommended guidelines for course sequencing:

-It is recommended that LING 1200 be taken early in the program of study.
+It is recommended that LINGC 120 Intro to Study of Language be taken early in the program of study.

-It is recommended that LING 5810 L2 Methodology, be taken with or immediately following LING 1200.
+It is recommended that LINGC 581 L2 Methodology, be taken with or immediately following LINGC 120.

-It is recommended that LING 5813 Practicum, be taken as the final class in the certificate.
+It is recommended that LINGC 583 Practicum, be taken as the final class in the certificate.

-Students varying from the sequence should consult recommended programs-of-study and work with their academic advisor to determine options for taking courses.
+Students varying from the sequence should work with an academic advisor to determine the best options for taking courses.

-Average Time to Complete – the certificate can be completed in as little as 2 semesters.
+Average Time to Complete – The certificate can be completed in as little as 2 semesters.
 Students must complete the program within five years.
-There is no minimum or maximum number of credits a student must or can take per semester.
+There is no minimum or maximum number of courses a student must or can take per semester.

 While it is recommended that students take this course in advance of the program, it can be completed as a co-requisite.

-The online Professional TESOL Certificate is a non-credit 18-credit program with six required courses that are offered in a time frame comparable to a traditional semester schedule with fixed start and end dates.
+The online Professional TESOL Certificate is a noncredit program with six required courses that are offered in a traditional semester schedule with fixed start and end dates.
 Courses meet with for-credit sections.

-The Foundation Course is an introduction to the nature of human language from the perspective of modern linguistics.
-Focuses on sounds, words, and sentences through analysis of data from various languages.
+This course is an introduction to the nature of human language from the perspective of modern linguistics.
+The course focuses on sounds, words, and sentences through analysis of data from various languages.
 Additional topics may include: social and geographic variation, language change through time, first- and second-language acquisition, language and culture.

 A descriptive overview of the forms and function of English grammar structures with guidance in standard usage.